rocketthegog-debug/backend/VERCEL_MONGODB_SETUP.md

 Vercel serverless functions run from dynamic IP addresses.
 MongoDB Atlas by default blocks connections from IPs that aren't whitelisted, causing connection timeouts.

+**⚠️ CRITICAL:** The most common cause of MongoDB connection failures on Vercel is **not whitelisting IP addresses**.
+You MUST add `0.0.0.0/0` (allow from anywhere) to your MongoDB Atlas Network Access whitelist for Vercel to work.

 ## Solution: Network Access Configuration

 ### Option 1: Allow Access from Anywhere (Recommended for Development)